yuantianle/yuantianle.github.io/docs/10_Interview/Operating_system/README.md

 ??? question "Click for answers 👇"

     `File Directories`: Collection of files is a file directory.
 The directory contains information about the files, including attributes, location and ownership.
-Much of this information, especially that is concerned with storage, is managed by the operating system.
+Here are several directory types:

     - **SINGLE-LEVEL DIRECTORY:** In this a single directory is maintained for all the users

     - **TWO-LEVEL DIRECTORY:** Due to two levels there is a <u>path name</u> for every file to locate that file.

     - **TREE-STRUCTURED DIRECTORY:** Directory is maintained in the <u>form of a tree</u>.
 Searching is efficient and also there is grouping capability.

+    Here are some file allocation ways:

     - **Continuous Allocation:** A single <u>continuous set of blocks is allocated</u> to a file at the time of file creation.